 Be sure to check the requirements and application to see if you could get help getting your business off the ground.

-Similar to the VA’s OSDBU program, the Service-Disabled Veteran-Owned Small Business Program aims to provide certain businesses with contracting dollars.
+Similar to the VA’s OSDBU program, the Service-Disabled Veteran-Owned Small Business Program aims to provide businesses owned by veteran entrepreneurs with contracting dollars.
 The federal government sets aside at least 3 percent of contracting dollars for set-aside contracts for small businesses owned by disabled veterans.
+Again, while these contracts aren’t government grants, they can help a struggling business get on their feet.

-Just like the OSDBU, you should apply for verification through the program before being added to a directory to be considered for certain contracts.
+Just like the OSDBU, you should apply for verification through the program before being added to a directory to be considered for assistance or certain contracts.

 10. LendingClub Veteran Loan